AmnaJanahi/memoryGame/README.md

 .
 Successfully implemented a countdown-based memory game with responsive gameplay.

 .
-Ensured the timer and score systems function reliably, enforcing win and loss conditions.
+Ensured the timer and score(guessCount) systems function reliably, enforcing win and loss conditions.

 challanges